BarRaider/barraider.github.io/sdscreensaver.md

 # Stream Deck Screen Saver
 Shows an image of your choice on your Stream Decks every time you lock your computer

-## Version 1.7 released
+## Version 1.8 released
-- Support for StreamDeck XL
+- Support for new StreamDeck Classic firmware

 ### Current features
 - Shows an image of your choice on your Stream Decks every time you lock your computer